 The Ability to Work With Multiple Outside Counsel

-Technology transfer offices often work with multiple outside counsels depending on the subject matter or the discipline involved and, on top of that, potential licensees often have a preference in outside counsel.
-With that in mind, an IP services company with an understanding of the landscape and existing relationships with a large number of outside counsels could be extremely beneficial.
+Technology transfer offices often work with multiple outside counsels depending on the subject matter or the discipline involved.
+On top of that, potential licensees usually prefer outside counsel.
+With that in mind, an IP services company understanding the landscape and existing relationships with many external counsels could be highly beneficial.
 Morningside, for example, works with 97% of the AmLaw 200 – so chances are we’re already working with them.

-Technology transfer offices are uniquely situated at the confluence of limited resources and enormous potential, so it is extremely important for them to maximize the resources available.
-As the largest patent translation & filing company in North America, Morningside has the experience, the ability and the capacity to help technology transfer offices consolidate their efforts, save money, streamline their processes and ultimately maximize their potential.
-You can more about their services here.
+Technology transfer offices are situated at the confluence of limited resources and enormous potential, so they must maximize the available resources.
+As the most significant patent translation & filing company in North America, Morningside has the experience, the ability and the capacity to help technology transfer offices consolidate their efforts, save money, streamline their processes and ultimately maximize their potential.
+You can learn more about our services here.